Staff

 Sandeep Bathala is the Vice President of External Affairs at the National Network to End Domestic Violence (NNEDV).
 Sandeep joined NNEDV in April 2022.
 Most recently, Sandeep was the Executive Director of the Edna Adan Hospital Foundation.
 In that position, she was responsible for leading and growing the hospital foundation’s work and reputation for improving women’s health in Somaliland.
 She focused on sustainable and diverse funding, including foundation and individual support.
 She led the planning, development, and implementation of seminars, workshops, and conferences, focused on solutions for improving reproductive and family planning services, maternal health, and gender equity as senior program associate at the Wilson Center.
 She also led in-country and/or regional collaborations with the African Population and Health Research Center in Kenya, Oxfam India, Population Foundation of India and Centre for Population and Reproductive Health in Nigeria.
 Prior to joining the Wilson Center, she was director of the Sierra Club’s Gender, Equity and Environment Program where her efforts included coordinating study tours to India and Ethiopia to build a base of support for integrated reproductive health and environmental projects supported by USAID and U.S. contributions to the UN Population Fund.
 She spearheaded advocacy partnerships with family planning agencies in Albania and Mali at Planned Parenthood.
 Sandeep served as direct services director at Sakhi for South Asian Women, where she led the Domestic Violence and Economic Empowerment Programs as well as the Women’s Health Initiative.
 She assisted Attie and Goldwater Productions with the filming and producing of documentaries for national and international audiences on female genital cutting, family planning, and maternal health in Mali.
 Her experience in program management and social issues has also been enhanced through her work with the Domestic Abuse Project, the Rape Care Program of the New Jersey Division on Women, and Manavi, an organization for South Asian women.
 Sandeep holds a BA in sociology and women’s studies and an MSW with an administration, planning, and policy focus, both from Rutgers University.

-Ellen Yin-Wycoff, Capacity Technical Assistance Senior Deputy Director
+Ellen Yin-Wycoff, Senior Manager of Capacity Technical Assistance

 Meinkeng Fonge, Capacity Technical Assistance Specialist

-Meinkeng Fonge has over five years of domestic and gender based violence experience as well as sexual health experience working with both adults and adolescents.
-As a North Carolina native, she has done direct practice, training, and policy work across the state to combat teen and gender based violence and advance sexual and reproductive rights in both the U.S. and in various parts of Malawi, Southeast Africa.
-She has coordinated, lead, and assisted with projects that have contributed to decreasing teen pregnancy and increasing healthy relationships among adolescents in Cumberland, Durham, Guilford, and Mecklenburg County, North Carolina.
+Meinkeng Fonge has over eight years of domestic and gender-based violence experience as well as sexual health experience working with both adults and adolescents.
+As a North Carolina native, she has done direct practice, training, and policy work across the state of North Carolina to combat teen dating violence, gender-based violence, and decrease teen pregnancy.
+She has coordinated, led, and assisted with projects that have contributed to decreasing teen pregnancy and increasing healthy relationships among adolescents in Cumberland, Durham, Guilford, and Mecklenburg County, North Carolina.
 She has also coordinated projects in Orange County, North Carolina to help provide survivors with resources to safely leave domestic violence situations.
+Globally, Meinkeng has partnered with hospitals, clinics, and community NGOs in Malawi, Southeast Africa, to advance sexual and reproductive rights and to provide better resources and supportive services for survivors of gender-based violence and people living with HIV/AIDS.
 Meinkeng obtained her Master of Social Work from the University of North Carolina at Chapel Hill and a Bachelor of Social Work and Minor in Public Health from the University of North Carolina at Charlotte.
-She has spoken at various Women’s Day events in Charlotte, NC, college campuses and public schools, has organized marches and events that have gained coverage by WCNC news in Charlotte, NC, and is a certified domestic violence advocate.
+She has been a keynote speaker and spoken word spotlight artist at various Women’s Day events in Charlotte, NC, college campuses and public schools, and intercollegiate Organization of African Students events.
+She has organized public social justice marches and events that have gained coverage by WCNC News in Charlotte, NC, has presented and facilitated at national conferences, and is a certified domestic violence advocate.

 Erin Dunmore, Senior Development Specialist

-Erin has more than 10 years of experience with the management and compliance of federal awards and more than three years of experience working with awards from the Office on Violence Against Women (OVW), including extensive knowledge and experience working within the JustGrants system.
+Erin has more than 10 years of experience with the management and compliance of federal awards and more than four years working with awards from the Office on Violence Against Women (OVW).
 Her experience includes more than ten years working in the fields of domestic violence and sexual assault prevention and 15 years working for and with non-profit organizations.
-Erin comes to NNEDV from the University of Charleston (WV) where she was the OVW Project Director for Sexual Awareness and Violence Education Program (SAVE) overseeing the University’s coordinated community response to address domestic violence, dating violence, sexual assault, and stalking and managing reporting and compliance for multiple OVW awards.
+Erin comes to NNEDV from the University of Charleston (WV) where she is the OVW Project Director for the Sexual Awareness and Violence Education Program (SAVE), overseeing the University’s coordinated community response to address domestic violence, dating violence, sexual assault, and stalking and managing reporting and compliance for multiple OVW awards.
 Since 2022 she has also served as the part-time Community Outreach Specialist for the Rape Crisis Program at REACH (Rape Education, Advocacy, Counseling & Healing) where she developed, coordinated, and implemented outreach strategies for this local rape crisis program.
 Erin holds a BA in Sociology with a concentration in Women’s Studies from the University of Windsor.

 Laura Zillman (she/her) supports internal and external communications as the Development and Communications Specialist for the National Network to End Domestic Violence (NNEDV), including content creation, social media campaigns, and the development of the annual Domestic Violence Counts survey and report.
 Prior to joining NNEDV, Laura worked with a number of organizations on gender-based violence intervention and prevention initiatives, including Saving Promise, the National Domestic Violence Hotline, RAINN, Polaris, and GW Students Against Sexual Assault.
 Laura earned her BA in Human Services with a minor in Women’s Studies, and her MPA with a concentration in Gender & Public Policy, from The George Washington University and currently lives in Washington, DC.